tiisanoja/ruuvi/README.md

 # Ruuvi
-Saves ruuvi tag measurements to InfluxDB.
-You can use Graphana to view results from database.
-This code has been run on RaspberryPi.
+Project provide applicatio to store RuuviTag measurements to InfluxDB.
+You can then use for example Graphana to view results from database.
+This application has been tested on RaspberryPi.
 So it should work at least there.

-Next values are stored to database.
-There are values which are calculated based on measuremants.
+Following values are stored to database.
+Stored values are mainly taken from sensor.
+There are few values which are calculated based on measuremants.
 Calculated values are marked with **`Calculated`** -tag.

 ### Weather
 * Temperature (°C)